← Back to 史記

 11

-In the twenty-seventh year, Ruo Ao died, and his son Xiong Kan was established.
-This became known as Xiao Ao.
-In Xiao Ao's sixth year, he died, and his son Xiong Shen was established.
-The one who was established became known as Fen Mao.
+In the twenty-seventh year, Ruo Ao died, and his son Xiong Kan came to the throne; this was Xiao Ao.
+In Xiao Ao's sixth year, he died, and his son Xiong Xun came to the throne; this was Fenmao.
 In Fen Mao's thirteenth year, Jin began to fall into disorder, because of the matter of Qu Wo.
 In Fen Mao's seventeenth year, he died.
-Fen Mao's younger brother Xiong Tong assassinated Fen Mao's son and replaced him as established.
-The one who was established became known as King Wu of Chu.
+Fenmao's younger brother Xiong Tong killed Fenmao's son and took the throne in his place; this was King Wu of Chu.

 12

 In King Wu's seventeenth year, Jin's Zhuang Bo of Qu Wo assassinated the main state's Duke Xiao of Jin.
-In the nineteenth year, the Zheng lord's younger brother Duan made rebellion.
+In the nineteenth year, Duan, the younger brother of the lord of Zheng, rebelled.
 In the twenty-first year, Zheng invaded the Son of Heaven's fields.
 In the twenty-third year, Wei assassinated their lord Duke Huan.
 In the twenty-ninth year, Lu assassinated their lord Duke Yin.
 In the thirty-first year, Song's grand steward Hua Du assassinated their lord Duke Shang.

 13